HughP/MLKA/Publications/2015 - Thesis/Data Used/ReadMe.md

 ###Workflow For text processing
-For data from both Wikipedia and the various coppies of the book of James the following steps were followed for each of the texts used.
+For data from both Wikipedia and the various copies of the book of James the following steps were followed for each of the texts used.

 ####For Wikipeida Texts
 1. Daily dumps of each Wikipedia instance by language can be found at the following location: http://dumps.wikimedia.org/backup-index.html
 2. The nightly dump for each language was downloaded and processed with the following script titled wikiextractor: https://github.com/attardi/wikiextractor
 3. Following the processing with the first script, a second script was used to further clean up the file.
-This script was by Matt Stave and is avaible here:
+This script was by Matt Stave and is available here:
  The purpose here was to remove HTML and XML characters which were not originally typed in the editing process of Wikipeida.

 ####For Texts of the book of James
 1. Copies and permissions were obtained from various sources as indicated in the texts.
-2. Manual text clean up was conducted as indeciated per text.
+2. Manual text clean up was conducted as indicated per text.
 3. A day of rest was had.
 Proceeded directly to step #4.

 ####For all texts

-4. Each file was inspected visually to determine if it was appropiatly cleaned.
-Any glarring anomolies were removed manually and noted.
+4. Each file was inspected visually to determine if it was appropriately cleaned.
+Any glaring anomalies were removed manually and noted.
 5. The text was counted with UnicodeCCount.
 A table was formed from the output of UnicodeCCount.
 6. Word counts were considered based on the number of occurances of <U+000A> ''.
 7. A mapping (of Unicode characters to ISO 9555 key positions) of the target keyboard was produced.
-8. A mapping of Unicode characters to QWERTY key equivelents was produced.
+8. A mapping of Unicode characters to QWERTY key equivalents was produced.
-9. A manual search and replace was done to create a QWERTY equivilent model.
+9. A manual search and replace was done to create a QWERTY equivalent model.
 10. The text was processed with the xyz script from Matt Stave.
 11. The output from step #9 was fed to Michael Dickens' application to produce an example optimized keyboard layout.
 12. The output from step #9 was fed to Michael Dickens' application to evaluate the existing model keyboard layout.